A spike in violent crimes in recent weeks is putting pressure on Oakland City Hall to answer hard questions about how to stem the violence.

 "The criminals in our city do not hesitate to use their weapons; we shouldn't hesitate to use ours," they said in a recent joint statement.
 "Oakland residents need to stand up and demand that those of us in power use all the weapons at our disposal to battle these lawless individuals."

 De La Fuente said he's dismayed by opponents of the Fruitvale gang injunction, which targets 40 individuals accused of being members of the Norteños street gang, and is still making its way through the courts almost a year after the city attorney and police chief announced it.
-Community activists opposed to the
+Community activists opposed to the lawsuit say more money needs to be spent on intervention and prevention, providing options for troubled youths that could steer them away from crime.

 "They talk like we haven't been doing any of that, like the injunction is the first thing we tried," De La Fuente said.
 "It's not.
 We've had Kids First for years.
 We've had Measure Y programs for years.
 This is the last thing we tried."